python/cpython/Doc/library/stdtypes.rst

 .. _bit-string-operations:

-Plain and long integer types support additional operations that make sense only for bit-strings.
-Negative numbers are treated as their 2's complement value (for long integers, this assumes a sufficiently large number of bits that no overflow occurs during the operation).
+Integers support additional operations that make sense only for bit-strings.
+Negative numbers are treated as their 2's complement value (this assumes a sufficiently large number of bits that no overflow occurs during the operation).

 The priorities of the binary bit-wise operations are all lower than the numeric operations and higher than the comparisons; the unary operation ``~`` has the